P-p-H-d/mlib/README.md

 ##### M\_HASH\_DECL(hash)

-Declare and initialize a new hash computation, named 'hash' which is an integer.
+Declare and initialize a new hash computation, named 'hash' that is an integer.

 ##### M\_HASH\_UP(hash, value)